leandrocunha526/spacenews-reactnative/README.md

 - The home screen displays the most recent articles in a list by cards, displaying title and publishedAt. [done]
 - The initial screen has a select that allows the user to configure the size of the list, in order to list 10 (default), 25, 50 or 100 articles at a time. [done]
-- The splash screen must contain an input for searching the title text, using endpoint https://api.spaceflightnewsapi.net/v3/articles?title_contains=TEXTO, including "text with spaces and other special characters". [done]
+- The splash screen must contain an input for searching the title text, using endpoint title_contains=TEXTO, including "text with spaces and other special characters". [done]
 - Filter for searching articles by publication date between two dates (start and end). [to do]
 - When clicking on an element in the list, the application has navigation to a page that displays all the details of the article, as well as its image. [done]

-### Instead of pagination, it is usually common to create filters or a select that can increase the number of items on a mobile device screen.
+- Note: Instead of pagination, it is usually common to create filters or a select that can increase the number of items on a mobile device screen.
+Popular apps that could have this and don't have as examples: Instagram, OneFootball and Facebook.
+The use gestures is common too.
+See [Navigation Patterns](https://material.io/archive/guidelines/patterns/navigation.html#navigation-patterns) and [Providing Resources](https://developer.android.com/guide/topics/resources/providing-resources?hl=en-us).

 ### Documentation